The holiday season is near, joy is in the air. The most wonderful time of the year calls for Top 5 Christmas movies of all time, let’s begin.

 4) Die Hard (1988)

-Saw this one for the first time when I have COVID, was the greatest thing quarantine gave me.
+Saw this one for the first time when I had COVID, and it was the greatest thing quarantine gave me.

 Some consider this to not be a Christmas movie, they are simply haters that this turned out to be one of the greatest films ever.

-A majority of Christmas movies are either rom coms or straight up comedies, I adore how this took a different route and went action, crime, suspense all at the same time.
+A majority of Christmas movies are either rom-coms or straight-up comedies, I adore how this took a different route and went action, crime, and suspense all at the same time.

 3) The Polar Express (2004)